What to do if…

 Short answer

-Treat it as urgent and verify it through the issuing country’s official immigration channel.
-Until you have written clarification, act as if there may be a deadline you must not miss.
+Treat the notice as urgent, but verify it through the issuing country’s official immigration website or official contact route before you click links, pay money, or send documents.
+Until you have written clarification, act as if there may be an immediate deadline.

 Do not do these things

-- Don’t ignore the notice or assume it “won’t be enforced.”
+- Don’t ignore the notice or assume it will not be enforced.

-- Don’t assume it’s a scam just because it’s sudden — verify before you dismiss it.
+- Don’t assume it is a scam just because it is sudden; verify it before dismissing it.

-- Don’t click payment links or send passport scans to unknown contacts.
+- Don’t click payment links or send passport scans through contact details that came only from the message.

-- Don’t argue with airline or border staff; calmly ask for the reason and next steps in writing.
+- Don’t argue with airline, border, or immigration staff; calmly ask for the reason and next step in writing.

 What to do now

-- Verify it using official contact details (not the message itself).
-Type the issuing government’s website into your browser yourself and use their status checker/helpline.
-If you can’t verify quickly, proceed cautiously as if it may be real.
+Verify through official details, not the message links.
+Type the issuing government’s immigration website into your browser yourself, use an official status checker if there is one, or call an official number found separately.
+If you cannot verify it quickly, continue as if it may be real.

-- If you are detained or taken for questioning, ask for consular contact.
-Ask the detaining authorities to notify the nearest U.S. embassy or consulate, and ask to contact them yourself as soon as you can.
+If you are detained or taken for questioning, ask for consular contact.
+Ask the detaining authorities to notify the nearest U.S. embassy or consulate, and ask to contact the embassy or consulate yourself as soon as you can.

-- Use the U.S. State Department’s 24/7 emergency assistance if you can’t reach the embassy or it’s after hours.
+Use the State Department emergency numbers if you cannot reach the nearest U.S. embassy or consulate in an emergency.
 The published numbers are:

 - From overseas: +1 202-501-4444